Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Abstract

 \section{Abstract}

-Quantum states of multiple qubits can violate Bell-type inequalities when there is entanglement present between the qubits, indicating nonlocal behaviour of correlations.
+Entangled states of multiple qubits can violate Bell-type inequalities indicating nonlocal behavior of multiqubit quantum correlations.
 We analyze the relation between multipartite entanglement and genuine multipartite nonlocality, characterized by Svetlichny inequality violations, for two families of $N-$qubit states.
-We show that for the generalized GHZ family of states, Svetlichny inequality is not violated when the $n-$tangle is less than $1/2$ for any number of qubits.
-On the other hand, the maximal slice states always violate the Svetlichny inequality when $n-$tangle is nonzero, and the violation increases monotonically with tangle when the number of qubits is even.
-Our work generalizes the relations between tangle and Svetlichny inequality violation previously derived for three qubits.
+We show that for the generalized GHZ family of states, Svetlichny inequality is not violated when the $n-$tangle is less than $1/2$ for any even number of qubits.
+On the other hand, the maximal slice states always violate the Svetlichny inequality when $n-$tangle is nonzero, and the violation increases monotonically with tangle.
+Our work generalizes the relations between tangle and Svetlichny inequality violations previously derived for three qubits.